Schedule Membership Tickets About Us Bursary Photos Archives Nov 24 Newsletter Facebook

 The jazz community lost a great friend and musician with the passing in March 2009 of Liam Grimm.
 A gentleman, always supportive, great fun to perform with, he will be missed.

 Liam developed a taste for jazz from age 10, quickly becoming a fan of Harry James and infatuated with the harmonies and trumpet power of the "Maynard Ferguson" versions of the Stan Kenton band.
-He obtained his Bachelor of Music on trumpet at the University of Idaho (where he instigated jazz activities that ultimately became the internationally renown Lionel Hampton School of Music), and went on to acquire his M.A. in trumpet from Denver University as well as taking graduate studies in composition.
+He obtained his Bachelor of Music on trumpet at the University of Idaho (where he instigated jazz activities that ultimately became the internationally renowned Lionel Hampton School of Music) went on to acquire his M.A. in trumpet from Denver University as well as taking graduate studies in composition.

 An improviser in the casual "West Coast" style, he was influenced by Pete Candoli with the Henry Mancini band and Don Fagerquist and Shorty Rogers with the Dave Pell Octet.
 Others influences included the intimate styles of Jack Sheldon and Chet Baker and the "bop" sounds of early Miles and Kenny Dorham.